What If Earth's Core Cooled Down?

 What keeps Earth's core hot?

-The heat created at the time Earth was formed hasn’t been lost yet.
+The heat created at the time Earth formed hasn’t been lost yet.
 Other factors include frictional heat caused by the sinking of the denser material to the core and heat generated from decayed radioactive elements.

 Lots More Information